richmahn/en_tn/1th/front/intro.md

 The following are the most significant textual issues in 1 Thessalonians:

-* "Grace and peace to you."
+* "May grace and peace be to you."
 (1:1) The ULB, UDB, and most other modern versions have this reading.
 Some older versions have the reading: "Grace and peace to you from God our Father and the Lord Jesus Christ."
 * "Instead, we were as gentle among you as a mother comforting her own children."
 (2:7) The ULB, UDB, and many other modern versions have this reading.
 Other modern versions read, "Instead, we were like babies among you, as when a mother comforts her own children."
 * "Timothy, our brother and fellow worker for God."
 (3:2) The ULB, UDB, and many other modern versions have this reading.
 Some other versions have the reading: "Timothy, our brother and servant of God."